Evaluation of Students

 Reports and Grading

 Midterm Grades.
-Each semester, on or before the date designated as midterm in the official academic calendar, faculty are required to submit an Academic Alert for any student receiving a grade of D or F. These interim reports are the basis of advisory action.
+Each semester, on or before the date designated as midterm in the official academic calendar, faculty are required to submit a Grade Deficiency Report for any student receiving a grade of D or F. These interim reports are the basis of advisory action.

 Final Grades.
 Letter grades are assigned grade points as indicated below and are used to denote the quality of a student’s work.
 All work recorded with these grades (graded credits attempted) is used in the calculation of grade-point averages.